shahfik/Coursera-DDP/index.md

 ## Output

-The output of the presentation is shown in the Prediction
+The output of the presentation is shown in the Prediction tab.
+For each row in the uploaded file, the application predicts the classification based on the parameters.